Aryamk11/Eng-learn-vocabulary/README.md

 Welcome to my personal vocabulary log.
 The words I choose come from various media I enjoy, such as manhwas, YouTube videos, movies, and books.
 I update the current week's file by adding at least five new words every day!

-Each entry contains definitions, synonyms, antonyms, and sometimes example sentences to help with learning.
+Each entry contains definitions, synonyms, and sometimes example sentences to help with learning.

 ### My Go-To Resources
 * [Longman Dictionary](https://www.ldoceonline.com/)